amcadie/R-Code-Snippets/%in%.md

 ###Usage of the %in% operator

-The %in% operator is used to determine if a given value or vector of values is contained within a second vector returns a boolean vector of the same length as the first vector.
+The %in% operator is used to determine if a given value or vector of values is contained within a second vector returns a logical vector of the same length as the first vector.

 ```r